Brokerloop/ttlcache/README.md

 ### Methods

 #### `keys(): Iterator<K>`
-Returns an iterator over valid cache entry keys.
+Returns an iterator over valid cache entry keys, from newest to oldest.
 Expired entries are evicted as they are iterated over.

 #### `values(): Iterator<V>`
-Returns an iterator over valid cache entry values.
+Returns an iterator over valid cache entry values, from newest to oldest.
 Expired entries are evicted as they are iterated over.

 #### `entries(): Iterator<Entry<K, V>>`
-Returns an iterator over valid cache entries.
+Returns an iterator over valid cache entries, from newest to oldest.
 Expired entries are evicted as they are iterated over.

+#### `has(key: K): boolean`
+Checks if `key` exists in the cache.
+Does not evict the entry if expired.

 #### `get(key: K): V|undefined`
 Finds an entry by the given `key`.
 Returns `undefined` if not found or if the entry is expired, also evicting it.